khyateed/Movie-Data-Analysis/README.md

 * L4: All deliverables complete with good style and content
 * L5: All deliverables complete with outstanding style and content

-While you may find the assignment rubric below helpful for guiding your project, it will not be used to evaluate your submission.
+While you may find the rubric at the bottom of this assignment helpful for guiding your project, it will not be used to evaluate your submission.

 ### Did Not Pass Code Challenge: Rubric Scoring

-If you did not pass the code challenge, your teacher will use the rubric below to grade your submission.
+If you did not pass the code challenge, your teacher will use the rubric at the bottom of this assignment to grade your submission.
 You can earn 0, 1, or 2 points on each element.
-You will receive a 1-5 score based on the percentage of available points you earn.
+You will receive a score based on the percentage of points you earn.

 * L1: 0% to 29%
 * L2: 30% to 49%